 1. How can I find a local group?

-Visit http://scouts.org.uk/get-involved/ - enter your postcode in the search bar to the right of the page and you will be shown where Scouting is happening in your local area.
+Visit https://scouts.org.uk/groups/ use the search bar function to enter your postcode and you will be shown where Scouting is happening in your local area.

 2. When can my child join Scouting?